• Skip to primary navigation

 I love one pan, throw in the oven dinners like this, especially during the colder months of the year.

-I like to use thick and meaty pork sausages in this traybake, as chipolatas tend to overcook and burn.
+I like to use thick and meaty pork sausages in this sausage tray bake, as chipolatas tend to overcook and burn.

 Jump to: